Lambert-Nguyen/cosmo-management/docs/implementation/CALENDAR_VIEW_IMPLEMENTATION.md

 ## Overview

-Successfully implemented a comprehensive calendar view system for the Aristay Property Management application that displays all bookings and tasks in a unified visual format.
+Successfully implemented a comprehensive calendar view system for the Cosmo Property Management application that displays all bookings and tasks in a unified visual format.
 The implementation includes both backend API endpoints and a responsive HTML interface.

 ## Implementation Summary